paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/pymemtrace.rst

 With an OS that supports DTrace (for example Mac OS X) ``pymemtrace`` provides some D scripts that support memory profiling.
-DTrace is an extremely powerful tool that can produce and enormous amount of detailed information on memory allocations and de-allocations.
+DTrace is an extremely powerful tool that can produce an enormous amount of detailed information on memory allocations and de-allocations.

 This is beyond the scope of *this* document however some examples are shown in `DTrace examples`_.